 Washing your face is the most basic and essential step of any routine.
 Our skin comes in contact with environmental pollutants, dirt and other factors each day that should be gently removed.
 Wash twice a day, morning and night, to avoid clogged pores, dullness and acne.

-The right formula cleanses your skin without stripping essential, healthy oils.
-Get a cleanser that is suitable, affordable and easily accessible to you.
+The right formula is crucial – it cleanses your skin without stripping essential, healthy oils.
+Therefore, it’s important to get a cleanser that is suitable for your skin type, affordable, and easily accessible to you.

 Splash some water on your face and then apply the cleanser, you can use a facial cleansing brush or your fingertips (make sure they are clean).
 Cleanse in circular motion.